0345 466 2666

 There are two types of certificate, those which are Trusted and those which are self-signed.
 The latter will create an unavoidable alert dialogue in the customer's browser.
 The recommended option is to purchase a Trusted certificate from a Trusted Certificate Authority.
 Such organisations will often provide you with a link to a Security Seal which your customers may click on to verify the authenticity of the certificate protecting their data.

-Along with the Primary Payment Processor, you are also able to configure two Secondary Payment Processors, Google Wallet and PayPal.
+Along with the Primary Payment Processor, you are also able to configure PayPal as a Secondary Payment Processor.
 The individual sub-tabs for each of the available Payment Processors appear beneath the Payment tab.
-Please note that there may be specific instructions to be followed on the Payment Processor's Web site in order to complete the configuration successfully.
+Please note that there may be specific instructions to be followed on the Payment Processor's website in order to complete the configuration successfully.

 The Accounting Software currently selected may be configured, according to its particular requirements, via its own sub-tab.
 It is highly recommended that you generate a complete backup of the existing data within your accounting package before importing orders from your Bluepark site for the first time.